 As noted already, wax is simply too risky to use.
 It may lay too heavy on your hair and it will cause a lot of build-up that you may not be able to wash off.

 Apart from that, wax requires you to put even more product in your hair just to wash it off, such as multiple shampoo washings, soda, and so on.
 This might end up harming your locs in the long run.

-In the end, I will say this.
-When it comes to wax vs. gel for dreadlocks, gel is the winner.
-Seeing as it is water-based, it’s incredibly easy to wash off whether you use it to start your dreads or to style them.
-Wax will only cause build-up and caked layers of product, so try to stay away from it as much as you can!
+Seeing as it is water-based, gel is easier to wash off whether you use it to start your dreads or to style them.
+Wax will only cause build-up and caked layers of product, so stay away from it as much as you can!